How to Recycle Tires

 How do I know if my used tires are worth selling vs recycling?

-Check tread depth: 4/32" or more may have resale value ($10-50+ each).
-Below 2/32" should be recycled.
-Also check for sidewall damage, age (avoid tires over 6 years old), and even wear patterns.
+Check tread depth: 4/32 inch or more may have resale value.
+Below 2/32 inch recycle them.
+Also check for sidewall damage, age (avoid tires over 6 years old for road use), and even wear.

 What products are made from recycled tires?

-Playground surfaces, running tracks, rubber mulch, automotive parts, road construction material, railroad ties, dock bumpers, and tire-derived fuel for power generation.
+Playground surfaces, running tracks, rubber mulch, asphalt rubber, automotive parts, and tire-derived fuel at permitted plants.

 Can I recycle tires with tire sealant or foam inside?